hikarine3/ansible-mac/README.md

 MIT

 Author
 -------

 Hajime Kurita

-Hajime Kurita, an adminstrator of https://sakuhindb.com/ , http://minakoe.jp/ and so on
+An adminstrator of https://sakuhindb.com/ , http://minakoe.jp/ and so on

 https://twitter.com/hikarine3